davecgh/go-spew/README.md

 	App Engine or with the "safe" build tag specified.
 	Pointer method invocation is enabled by default.

+* DisablePointerAddresses
+	DisablePointerAddresses specifies whether to disable the printing of pointer addresses.
+This is useful when diffing data structures in tests.

+* DisableCapacities
+	DisableCapacities specifies whether to disable the printing of capacities for arrays, slices, maps and channels.
+This is useful when diffing data structures in tests.

 * ContinueOnMethod
 	Enables recursion into types after invoking error and Stringer interface methods.
 Recursion after method invocation is disabled by default.